frida/frida-website/_i18n/en/_docs/stalker.md

 ```

 Here, we can see that the iterator records when it sees an exclusive load and
 tracks how many instructions have passed since.
-It seems that this is continued
+This is continued for up to four
-for up to four instructions, presumably this was determined by empirical
+instructions – as this was determined by empirical testing based on how many
-testing, although it does make some sense as this is about how many instructions
+instructions would be needed to load, test, modify and store the value.
+This is
-would be needed to load, test, modify and store the value.
-This is then used to
+then used to
 prevent any instrumentation being emitted which isn't strictly necessary:

 ```